 One of the primary objectives of EBMUD's ongoing habitat rehabilitation projects are to supplement depleted coarse sediment with suitable-sized spawning gravel in the LMR.
 These projects are intended to improve and expand spawning habitat for adult Chinook salmon and steelhead in the LMR.
-As of 1990, EBMUD has completed 23 annual spawning habitat rehabilitation projects in reaches 5 and 6 of the LMR in cooperation with federal agencies, state agencies, local partnerships, and public organizations.
-These projects continue to provide high-quality spawning habitat as demonstrated by the large percentage of salmon redds constructed within the SHIRA reach (63.9% this season) and within all SHR sites (75.2% this season).
+As of 1990, EBMUD has completed 24 annual spawning habitat rehabilitation projects in reaches 5 and 6 of the LMR in cooperation with federal agencies, state agencies, local partnerships, and public organizations.
+These projects continue to provide high-quality spawning habitat as demonstrated by the large percentage of salmon redds constructed within the SHIRA reach (63.8% this season) and within all SHR sites (71.6% this season).

-The 2017 Chinook salmon redd superimposition rate of 11.5% was higher than the long term average (1991-2016) of 10.4%.
-Spawning density (using annual redd counts) explained 55% of the variation in the annual salmon redd superimposition rate.
-During the 2017 spawning season, the Chinook salmon redd count was much higher than the long-term average, likely resulting in a higher than average superimposition rate.
+The 2018 Chinook salmon redd superimposition rate of 20.0% was higher than the long term average (1991-2017) of 10.4%.
+Spawning density (using annual redd counts) explained 61% of the variation in the annual salmon redd superimposition rate.
+During the 2018 spawning season, the Chinook salmon redd count was much higher than the long-term average, likely resulting in a higher than average superimposition rate.

-Most of the Chinook salmon redd water depths and velocities recorded this season fell within the expected ranges for the species (Moyle 2002).
-Flow range did have a statistically significant effect on Chinook salmon redd water velocity but not water depth from 2011-2017.
+Most Chinook salmon redd water depths and velocities recorded this season fell within the expected ranges for the species (Moyle 2002).
+Flow range did have a statistically significant effect on Chinook salmon redd water velocity and redd water depth from 2011-2018.
 Survey year had a significant effect on redd water velocity and redd water depth.
-These results suggest that the selection for water depth as a physical spawning habitat parameter is relatively consistent despite variable flows ranging from 100 to 800 cfs.
-However, Chinook salmon redd water velocities increased as flow ranges increased, suggesting that available spawning habitat with slower velocities is reduced during higher flows.
-Subsequently, Chinook salmon created redds where velocities were within the upper extent of suitable expected ranges.
+These results suggest that the selection for water depths and velocities as a physical spawning habitat parameter fluctuate within the expected range relative to variable flows ranging from 100 to 800 cfs.
 There may also be variation among brood stocks and other potential sources of annual environmental variation.

-One hundred and nineteen O. mykiss redds were observed during the 2017 season and was the largest O. mykiss redd count on record.
-The MOKH had 531 adult O. mykiss (total length $\geq 16$ in.) return, which was the $2^{nd}$ largest total since Camanche Reservoir was built in 1963.
-Redd survey frequency is dependent on a number of factors, including weather conditions, flows, and the number of staff available to conduct surveys.
-This season, normal and above base flows, optimal weather, and adequate staffing allowed for weekly redd surveys to be conducted through the end of March with only one weekly survey missed.
-Also, given the mixed life history of O. mykiss in Central Valley streams, the difference between resident rainbow trout redds and winter-run steelhead redds could not be distinguished during the spawning surveys, and it is possible that many of the O. mykiss redds detected were constructed by resident fish (Zimmerman et al. 2009), some of which may be <16 inches in total length.
+Thirty-eight O. mykiss redds were observed during an incomplete 2018 season that was stopped early from large Camanche releases.
+The MOKH had 253 adult O. mykiss (total length $\geq 16$ in.) return, which was the 3nd largest total since Camanche Reservoir was built in 1963.
+This season, high flows, and challenging weather, only allowed for weekly redd surveys to be conducted through the end of January.
+Peak spawning of LMR O. mykiss typically occur from late January through the end of February.
+Also, given the mixed life history of O. mykiss in Central Valley streams, the difference between resident rainbow trout redds and winter-run steelhead redds could not be distinguished during the spawning surveys, and it is possible that some of the O. mykiss redds detected were constructed by resident fish (Zimmerman et al. 2009), some of which may be <16 inches in total length.